near/NEPs/text/0018-genesis_block.md

 # Economics config

+As first implementation we are going to store economics config in the genesis only.

-We are going to store economics config in a key-value pair not associated with any account and therefore not a subject to storage rent.
-The key is going to be `ecfg` (notice that it is shorter than 5 characters and therefore not account can be created on the top of it).
+In the future, we will store economics config in a key-value pair not associated with any account and therefore not a subject to storage rent.
+The key is going to be `ecfg` (we will prohibit creation of any account prefixed with `ecfg`).
 The value is going to be a list of economics configs serialized with Borsh.
 We are going to use `StateRecord::Data` to inject it into the trie.

 Each economics config will have a version associated with it and the block index at which it kicks in.